stopsopa/kuber/DO/002-nginx-ingress[https]/ReAdMe.txt

         kubectl get -f loadbalancer.yaml -o jsonpath="{.metadata}"

-    * (NOT NECESSARY) Creating loadbalancer in DO (SINGLE CERTIFICATE FOR DIFFERENT DOMAINS - OLD APPROACH):
+    * (WARNING: NOT NECESSARY - OLD APPROACH) Creating loadbalancer in DO (SINGLE CERTIFICATE FOR DIFFERENT DOMAINS):
     -------------------------------

         WARNING: we have updated version in link